cSploit/cSploit.github.io/index.md

 and dsploit will oficially merge into zANTI2. so i forked the project and finished my work on the new core.

-> **NOTE:** evilsocket told that, in a far future, zANTI2 will be open source,
+> **NOTE:** evilsocket told, that in a far future zANTI2 will be open source,
-> but i cannot wait this, i want to bring on all dSploit TODO's.
+> but I don't want to wait for this, I want to finish all original dSploit TODOs.

-this is where cSploit born.
+This was when cSploit was born.